Leaving Traces - Living Politics in the City

 We invite scholars from the fields of architecture, urban studies, history, political, cultural or social studies and art to engage with these broad concepts.
 We seek papers that focus on the analysis of both historical and contemporary case studies exploring how the urban realm can shape, frame and even incite political discourse.
 Presentations can address a range of manifestations in both material forms (from posters, graffiti, art interventions to simple placement of objects) and immaterial practices (rallies, protests, soap boxes, public speeches, art events, etc.).

-The study day will be held on November 22, 2018, and is organised by the Laboratory of research GRIEF, at the Ecole Nationale Supérieure d’Architecture de Bretagne in Rennes, France, and The Centre for Design Innovation at Swinburne University in Melbourne, Australia.
+The study day will be held on November 22, 2018, and is organised by the Laboratory of research GRIEF, at the Ecole Nationale Supérieure d’Architecture de Bretagne in Rennes, France, the Centre for Design Innovation at Swinburne University and RMIT Centre for Urban Research, in Melbourne, Australia.
 It will take place at the Ecole Nationale Supérieure d’Architecture de Bretagne, 44, boulevard de Chézy, Rennes.

 Please note that the language of the study day will be French and English.